BenWeisz/Fizika/NOTES.md

 </Model>

 *.mat
-This format will specify EXACTLY what is in the shader files and the bin files.
+This format will specify EXACTLY what is in the shader files and the bin files (exception if geo is dynamic and normal attrib is called for it will be computed at run time via compute shader).
 The pipeline will have recepe that it follows and it will pack the model with the exact data, no more.
 <Material>
     <Shaders>
         <Source type="vertex"></Source>